limitlesser-dev/Project-Althas/Definitions/hallucinations.md

 ### How It Works

-**Hallucinations** primarily arise from the inherent nature of [[Neural Networks]], especially [[Transformer Architecture]] models that power LLMs.
+**Hallucinations** primarily arise from the inherent nature of [[Neural Network|Neural Networks]], especially [[Transformer Models|Transformer Architecture]] models that power LLMs.
 These models are trained to predict the next token (word or sub-word unit) in a sequence based on the preceding tokens.
 This process is fundamentally probabilistic; the model assigns a likelihood to many possible next tokens and selects one, often guided by parameters like *temperature* (which controls randomness) or *top-p sampling* (which selects from the most probable tokens).

 Several factors contribute to hallucinations: